-Quintessa Winery is a curved architecturally pleasing building which physically sits very low to the ground.
-It is located on the west side of the Silverado trail just north of the Rutherford Cross Road.
-The estate encompasses 280 acres; the vineyards are Bio-Dynamically farmed and the winery was founded in 1989 by well-known Chilean vintners Agustin Huneeus and his wife Valeria.
+Quintessa Winery is an architecturally intriguing winery located on the west side of the Silverado trail just north of the Rutherford Cross Road.
+The estate encompasses 280 acres; the winery was founded in 1989 by well-known Chilean vintners Agustin Huneeus and his wife Valeria.

 Quintessa specializes in one premium Cabernet Sauvignon each vintage; this wine is reflective of their great attention to detail in the vineyards as well as with the wine making.
-Their motto is “fine wine is a reflection of place” and their wines reflect the specific terroir regions on their property.
-This was one of the last large (280 acres) “virgin” Napa Valley floor properties available at the time of purchase in 1989.
-This property had never been planted to grapes before; it sits in the Rutherford appellation and is weighted with hillside vineyards but also a mix of valley floor property.
+Their motto is “fine wine is a reflection of place” and their wines reflect the specific terroir of their property.
+This was one of the last large “virgin” Napa Valley floor properties available at the time of purchase in 1989; remarkably it was never planted to grapes before.
+The site is located in the Rutherford appellation and is a mix of both hillside and valley floor vineyards.

 Note the large steel riveted box that sits next to the elevator in the winery.
-When Quintessa finished the winery they invited many well known Napa winemakers to bring some of their best vintages of wine.
-Notables like Araujo Estate, Harlan, Screaming Eagle, Shafer and many others brought their wine and sealed it inside this climate controlled steel box.
-This will be opened in 2051 and will be donated to the Premier Napa Valley wine auction at that time.
-Whoever runs up the winning bid on this item is going to be very pleased indeed…and yes for something of this value its going to be a serious bid!
+When Quintessa finished the winery they invited many well-known Napa winemakers to bring some of their best vintages of wine.
+Notables like Araujo Estate (now Eisele Vineyard), Harlan Estate, Screaming Eagle, Shafer Vineyards and many others brought their wine and sealed it inside this climate controlled steel box.
+This will be opened in 2051 and will be donated to the Premier Napa Valley wine auction which at that time will be in its 54th year (Premiere Napa Valley began in 1997).
+Whoever runs up the winning bid on this item is going to be very pleased indeed…and for something this rare and historical, it is going to be a sizable bid.
 All the signatures of the owners and winemakers who contributed wine are listed on a plaque above the box.

-The well-regarded French wine consultant Michel Roland consults for Quintessa.
-When he is in town for their blending decisions over 100 glasses are poured individually for him, the owner and the winemaker (over 300 glasses of wine in the same room) – each glass representing different vineyard blocks and parts of the property.
-Fortunately your sit down tasting is not this complex!
+Well-regarded French wine consultant Michel Roland has consulted for Quintessa in the past.
+When he was in town for their blending decisions, we were told over 100 glasses were poured individually for him, the Huneeus family and their winemaker (over 300 glasses of wine in the same room) – each glass representing different vineyard blocks and parts of the property.
+Fortunately your sit down tasting is not this complex.
 Two main vineyard block samples are provided so that you can taste some of the individual components that make up the final blend and then you will taste the current vintage.

-We tried the 2005 100% Cabernet Sauvignon.
+During one of our first visits to the property, we tried the 2005 100% varietal Cabernet Sauvignon.
 Initially the aromas are very earthy, almost gravelly – think of the smell of dust after the first rain…there is a reason why people talk about the “Rutherford Dust”.
-Hints of tobacco and smoke round out the nose and as the wine opens up in the glass some of these earthy aromas blow off revealing layers of beautiful fruit.
-Notes of blackberry on the nose lead to a layered elegant palate of blackberry, plum and cherry.
-This elegant wine is wonderfully balanced and structured with a very smooth finish.
+Hints of tobacco and smoke round out the nose and as the wine opens some of these earthy aromas dissipate and reveal layers of beautiful fruit.
+Notes of blackberry on the nose lead to a layered palate of blackberry, plum and cherry.
+This elegant wine is wonderfully balanced and structured with pleasing supple finish.

-Quintessa has a chef on site and during one of our visits we enjoyed some small delicious pairings with the wine.
-Try grass fed New York Steak with a green Tarragon Salsa or truffle scented Potato and Spring Vegetable Salad.
+The winery chef creates mini-culinary nirvana moments – offering delicious bites hand picked to be paired with each wine.
+During one visit, we tried grass fed New York steak with a green tarragon salsa and truffle scented potato and spring vegetable salad.
 Other visitors were speaking highly of the rosemary cayenne pepper coated cashew nuts.
-Nice!
-Reserve well in advance for busy summer and weekend tasting.
+Reserve well in advance for busy summer and weekend tastings.